Is when the heart has difficulty keeping up with the needs of the body

 Functional Classification is done by New York Heart Association Functional Classification

-Class I: No limitation in any activites – no symptoms of normal activites
+Class I: No limitation in any activities – no symptoms of normal activities

 Class II: Mild limitation in some activities – comfortable at rest or mild exertion